fedspendingtransparency/usaspending-website/src/content/about-the-data/hhs-uninsured.md

-The USAspending data reflects obligations to a single entity that is processing claims reimbursements on behalf of HHS.
-The full HRSA COVID-19 Uninsured Program Public Use File is posted on
-<https://taggs.hhs.gov/Coronavirus/Overview>.
-This file is updated
-weekly and represents the list of health care entities who have agreed to Terms and Conditions and received claims reimbursement for COVID-19 testing of uninsured individuals and/or treatment for
+The USAspending data reflect obligations to a single entity that is processing claims reimbursements on behalf of the Department of Health and Human Services (HHS).
+[The full HRSA COVID-19 Uninsured Program Public Use File is posted here](https://taggs.hhs.gov/Coronavirus/Overview).
+This file is updated weekly and represents the list of health care entities who have agreed to Terms and Conditions and received claims reimbursement for COVID-19 testing of uninsured individuals and/or treatment for